jforissier/hikey_optee/README.md

 ### 2. How to build
 ```
-# Specifying all submodules but optee_test which is not public and
+# Initialize all submodules except optee_test.
+If you have access to
-# would cause the init command to fail
+# optee_test, just do 'git submodule init' to get all submodules
 git submodule init \
 	arm-trusted-firmware \
 	burn-boot \